Legend0fHell/oop-final/README.md

 //maybe add later, almost done

-1. Improve the user interface.
+1. Improve the user interface by using CSS.
-2. Add more complex games (Hangman, Quizz, ...).
+2. Add more complex games (Hangman, Quizz).
 3. Optimize the word lookup algorithm (Trie).
 4. Use a database to store data (SQL).
 5. Integrate the application with API of Google Translate to translate paragraphs and whole documents.